ACM-Student-Chapter-ETAMU/.github/README.md

 ### Our Mission

-To empower students to explore, build, and share technology — together.
+To empower students to explore, build, and share technology, together.
 We organize workshops, projects, and events that connect theory to real-world practice.

 ### What You’ll Find Here